zaiisao/Documentation/en/Voice/join_communication_android.md

 title: Join a Channel
 description:
 platform: Android
-updatedAt: Thu Dec 13 2018 23:22:49 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 23:22:52 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Voice/android_audio.md) for more information.
+Before joining a channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Voice/android_audio.md).

 ## Implementation
 You need to set the channel profile before the app joins a channel.